semen analysis measures how much semen a man

-produces and determines the number and quality of
+produces.
+It also shows the number and quality of

 sperm in the semen sample.